winn0/q_darknet/ver3/README.md

 # DarkNet Classifier Ver.3 (quantized Resnet18 CIFAR10, Lenet5 Mnist)
 fixed point nomalization is done in python
+## Environment
+This code was developed and testsed with ubuntu 18.04.6 python 3.7.11 pytorch 1.10.2
+CUDA 11.6
 ## DarkNet command

 ### lenet5